-Felony disenfranchisement of Returning Citizens in Florida disproportionately affects poor communities of all races and Black communities.
-These impacts are felt on top of existing socio-economic challenges resulting in further exclusion of sometimes already beleaguered communities.
-Among the most harmful long-term consequences of current Florida policies is the whittling away of Black communities' ability to influence decision-making at all levels of government.
-The disappearance of millions of Returning Citizens' votes, including hundreds of thousands of Black votes in Black communities across hundreds of elections over many decades, prevents Black participation in the institutions where weighty decisions and policies are made.
-Millions of poor White, Latinx and other voters are similarly excluded year after year.
-Thus, felony disenfranchisement perpetuates a false and non-representative political system, one in which millions of would-be voters simply do not count.
-For these millions of voters-both those directly denied the right to vote and those in communities where their political power is muted-democracy has disappeared.
+Impacted people and their allies united to reverse the long, wrong, far-reaching consequences of Florida's felony disenfranchisement of Returning Citizens, which disproportionately affected poor communities of all races and Black communities.
+The previous, pernicious impacts of the Florida's felony disenfranchisement framework were felt on top of existing socio-economic challenges resulting in further exclusion of sometimes already beleaguered communities.

+Among the most harmful long-term consequences of former Florida policies was the whittling away of Black communities' ability to influence decision-making at all levels of government.
+The disappearance of millions of Returning Citizens' votes, including hundreds of thousands of Black votes in Black communities across hundreds of elections over many decades, prevented Black participation in the institutions where weighty decisions and policies are made.
+Millions of poor White, Latinx and other voters were similarly excluded year after year.
+Felony disenfranchisement perpetuated a false and non-representative political system, one in which millions of would-be voters simply did not count.
+For these millions of voters-both those directly denied the right to vote and those in communities where their political power is muted-democracy had disappeared.